 A number of companies require that employees sign agreements promising they will not compete with their employer after they have left their job.
 These agreements are often in the form of a provision within a larger employment contract or may constitute a separate document altogether.

 Certain requirements must be met before a non-compete agreement can be enforced in Massachusetts.
 These requirements have changed significantly in the past few years.
-If you are an employer who wishes to include a non-compete agreement in your employment contracts, or you are a person subject to one yourself, you should seek out an experienced Massachusetts attorney to help you through this complicated form of employment contract dispute.
+If you are an employer who wishes to include a non-compete agreement in your employment contracts, or you are a person subject to one yourself, you should seek out an experienced employment litigation attorney to help you through this complicated form of employment contract dispute.

-A non-compete agreement is a contractual promise which prohibits one of the contracting parties, typically an employee, from engaging in conduct which is competitive with the other contracting party, typically an employer.
-As of October 1, 2018, non-compete agreements are generally banned in Massachusetts unless they meet certain strict statutory requirements.
+A non-compete agreement is a contractual promise that prohibits one of the contracting parties, typically an employee, from engaging in conduct that would compete with the other contracting party, typically an employer.